obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 #### Spamming

 Do not directly message any of our community member without asking for consent first.
-It’s okay to ask publicly if you have a question.
+It's okay to ask publicly if you have a question.

 ## Encouraged behaviors

-Over the years of running the official Obsidian community channels, we’ve noticed some behaviors that positively contribute to the community.
+Over the years of running the official Obsidian community channels, we've noticed some behaviors that positively contribute to the community.

-If you’re looking to improve your communication skills as well as becoming a better community citizen, consider doing the following:
+If you're looking to improve your communication skills as well as becoming a better community citizen, consider doing the following:

 - **Try before asking**: before asking for help, please first try searching the help docs and Discord/forum history to see if the question has already been asked.
 Help others help you, by sharing what you've already tried.
 - **Keep an open mind**: because of how customizable Obsidian can be, some people might have a completely different set-up or workflow from you.
-Don’t judge others for their choices.
+Don't judge others for their choices.
 - **Step away when heated**: the community is a place for us to grow together, not a debate competition.
 If a discussion escalates into an argument, try your best to step away and leave the conversation.

 ## Motivation